Skip to main content

 Installation

-Once these prerequisites are ready, install Qrvey:
+When these prerequisites are ready, install Qrvey:

 1. Navigate to the directory containing the configuration files.

-2. Log in to the Qrvey Registry:
+2. Log into the Qrvey Registry:

 docker login qrvey.azurecr.io --username $registry_user --password-stdin <<< $registry_key